Social Icons

 Directed by Keishi Ōtomo

-So when I happen to stumble on this movie I was curious to see if they will do justice to one of the best cartoons of the 90s, and when watching this film I actually believe that the producers did a good job and I do hope a sequel will be made of this.
+After the Samurai X days in the 90s, all that many of us fans had were memories of the past.
+Many collected the entire anime series to watch as often as they pleased.
+So, when I happened to stumble on this movie, I was curious to see if they would do justice to one of the best cartoons of the 90s.
+While watching this film, I actually believe the producers did a good job, and I do hope a sequel will be made.

 0 comments: